An Infinite Family of Circulant Graphs with Perfect State Transfer in Discrete Quantum Walks: Abstract

 \section{Abstract}

-We study perfect state transfer in a discrete quantum walk.
-In particular, we show that there are infinitely many $4$-regular circulant graphs that admit perfect state transfer between antipodal vertices.
-To the best of our knowledge, previously there was no infinite family of $k$-regular graphs with perfect state transfer, for any $k\ge 3$.
+We study perfect state transfer in Kendon's model of discrete quantum walks.
+In particular, we give a characterization of perfect state transfer purely in terms of the graph spectra, and construct an infinite family of $4$-regular circulant graphs that admit perfect state transfer.
+Prior to our work, the only known infinite families of examples were variants of cycles and diamond chains.